Nikola Milosevic

 Nikola Milosevic, Johannes Müller, Nico Scherf

-International Conference on Machine Learning (ICML) 2025 Spotlight
+International Conference on Machine Learning (ICML) 2025

 Reinforcement Learning (RL) agents can solve diverse tasks but often exhibit unsafe behavior.
 Constrained Markov Decision Processes (CMDPs) address this by enforcing safety constraints, yet existing methods either sacrifice reward maximization or allow unsafe training.
 We introduce Constrained Trust Region Policy Optimization (C-TRPO), which reshapes the policy space geometry to ensure trust regions contain only safe policies, guaranteeing constraint satisfaction throughout training.
 We analyze its theoretical properties and connections to TRPO, Natural Policy Gradient (NPG), and Constrained Policy Optimization (CPO).
 Experiments show that C-TRPO reduces constraint violations while maintaining competitive returns.